The Best Debit Cards for Kids to Teach Them About Money

 If you want the safety and security that comes with loading money onto a prepaid card, then you have started to narrow down your options in the direction of the six cards listed above.

-If you are okay with taking the The possibility that something bad will happen.
-More of overdrafting an account or are familiar with a bank that stops overdrafting in the first place, going the route of a traditional debit card might be a good fit for you.
+If you are okay with taking the risk of overdrafting an account or are familiar with a bank that stops overdrafting in the first place, going the route of a traditional debit card might be a good fit for you.

 2. Do You Want Added Features?